- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 14/2100Z to 15/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 1 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 14/2100Z to 15/2100Z: Solar activity has been at moderate levels for the past 24 hours.
+The largest solar event of the period was a M1 event observed at 15/1359Z.
+There are currently 3 numbered sunspot regions on the disk.

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (16 Apr, 17 Apr, 18 Apr).
+Solar Activity Forecast: Solar activity is expected to be low with a slight chance for an M-class flare on days one, two, and three (16 Apr, 17 Apr, 18 Apr).

 IIA.
-Geophysical Activity Summary 14/2100Z to 15/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
-Solar wind speed reached a peak of 364 km/s at 15/0816Z.
-Total IMF reached 8 nT at 15/1809Z.
-The maximum southward component of Bz reached -6 nT at 15/0644Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 4149 pfu.
+Geophysical Activity Summary 14/2100Z to 15/2100Z: The geomagnetic field has been at unsettled to minor storm levels for the past 24 hours.
+Solar wind speed reached a peak of 596 km/s at 15/1550Z.
+Total IMF reached 21 nT at 14/2102Z.
+The maximum southward component of Bz reached -11 nT at 15/0007Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 641 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (16 Apr, 17 Apr, 18 Apr).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and three (16 Apr, 18 Apr) and quiet to unsettled levels on day two (17 Apr).

 III.
 Event probabilities 16 Apr-18 Apr

 IV.
 Penticton 10.7 cm Flux

 90 Day Mean 15 Apr 113